Stepping closer, he handed the camera off to her. “Miguel.”

-Kandy’s eyes fell shut as she shivered hearing him, feeling him up against her.
+Kandy’s eyes fell shut as she shivered, hearing him, feeling him up against her.
 The next thing she knew, he curved the palm of her right hand high over the inside of his left thigh to guide her into giving a possessive squeeze of what was there under the cover of the table.

 “At least now we even.”

-The alarm sensor at the front door chimed alerting them a couple new customers had walked in.
+The alarm sensor at the front door chimed alerting them that a couple of new customers had walked in.
 Sitting in the window’s alcove, they were given a small bit of privacy that helped contain their conversation from any potential eavesdroppers.
-Unfortunately, because they chose to sit facing the room anyone who turned around to head for the exit would clearly see them.
+However, because they chose to sit facing the room anyone who turned around to head for the exit would clearly see them.
 Opening her eyes, Kandy nonchalantly withdrew her hand from Miguel’s lap.

 “You shoulda stayed in my car, mami.
 You woulda been on your –” Miguel raised his wrist to glance at his watch for effect, “fourth orgasm by now.”
 He sucked his teeth and shook his head in faux disappointment.

 “Four?”
 Kandy gripped her bottom lip with her teeth to try and stave off the grin brewing beneath the surface.